What is Adverse Possession?

 Does land become yours after 12 years?

 In the UK, for unregistered land, you may claim ownership through adverse possession after continuously and exclusively occupying the land without the owner’s permission for a period of 12 years.
 For registered land, the period is 10 years.
-The registered proprietor has the right to object to the application and present evidence to counter the adverse possession claim.
 However, successfully claiming ownership requires meeting specific legal criteria and submitting an application to the Land Registry, which may involve legal challenges from the original owner.

 How do I stop someone from claiming adverse possession?